ewyuanzhang/Advanced_Vision_Coursework2/README.md

 Course homepage:　http://www.inf.ed.ac.uk/teaching/courses/av/

 ## Task Description
 In brief, the task is to rebuild a 3D scene by 16 views captured by a Kinect depth sensor.
-Steps are:
+Objects in the scene are a 9-plane-cube surrounded by 3 spheres.
+Subtasks are:

 1. Extract and remove the ground plane from the image data
 2. Extract and describe the 3 spheres